surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * checksum
 * identifier - reference for matching echo reply
 * sequence number - matching requests and replies
-* internet header + 64 bits of data datagrame - response contains copy of original IP header
+* internet header + 64 bits of data datagram - response contains copy of original IP header
 * payload - data from the ICMP process

 ## Operations and Types